slatron/slatron.github.io/_posts/2021-02-18-near-wild-heaven-4.md

 ### Learnings
 - That robot drummer is great to have for my situation.
 I can pick a "player" that maps to a style on a specific midi kit.
 You then lay out the arrangement track with Chorus, Verse, Brige, etc...
 For each section, you can pick how complex, simple, busy and laid back the beat is.
 You can even go in and manually program specific runs to fine-tune.
 Overall, its a great tool when you have no real studio to support a full kit.
 - The more vocals the better, just keep them balanced low in the mix.
 I could have recorded 15 more parts and almost buried them for some neat blending.
+- The single take performance might be better to do on the weekend.
+I'll let myself get those in later if I finishduring the week like this.
+- This is such a fun project.
+I look forward to recording and listening to REM each night.
+It is good to know that I still want to do this.
+It reminds me of when I was fifteen and would sequence midi versions of Depeche Mode songs as backup tracks.
+- One of my new favorite times of the week is whenever I get to pick a new song.
+The anticipation is thrilling.

 ### Next Up
   "I’ll Take the Rain"